Evan-wyl/Super-Mario-RL/README.md

 # Super-Mario-RL
-The agent of RL Algorithm which have a better performance on Super-Mario.
+The agent of RL Algorithms which have a better performance on Super-Mario.

+## Environments

+## Training Results of Different Agent

 ## Reference
 1. [TRAIN A MARIO-PLAYING RL AGENT](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html)